 This way, DAS ensures the stability of online business.

 - In the left-side navigation pane, click Instance Monitoring.

 - On the Instance Monitoring page, find the instance for which you want to enable the automatic performance scaling feature and click the instance ID.
 The instance details page appears.

 - In the left-side navigation pane, click Autonomy Center.

-Parameter Description Average CPU Utilization The CPU utilization threshold that triggers the automatic performance scaling operation.
+Parameter Description Average CPU Utilization The CPU utilization threshold that triggers automatic performance scaling.
 If the average CPU utilization is greater than or equal to the specified value, the automatic performance scaling operation is triggered.
 Maximum Specifications The upper limit to which the instance specifications can be upgraded for automatic performance scaling.
-DAS changes the specifications of a database instance by one level at a time.
-For example, DAS changes the instance specification from 4 cores to 8 cores and then to 16 cores based on business requirements.
+DAS upgrades the specifications of a database instance by one level at a time.
+For example, DAS scales up the instance specification from 4 cores to 8 cores and then to 16 cores based on business requirements.
 This process continues until the instance specifications reach the specified upper limit.
 Observation Window The time window during which DAS monitors the CPU utilization of the database instance.
 If the CPU utilization reaches the threshold within an observation window, DAS triggers automatic scaling at the end of the observation window.
 By default, the CPU utilization reaches the threshold if it remains higher than 70% for longer than half the duration of an observation window.

 - Click OK.